[read_meter]

 8. Excluding the LCP image from lazyload

-Lazy loading is where you delay an image from being loaded until they are needed and come into view as the visitor scrolls down the page.
+Lazy loading is where you delay an image from being loaded until they are needed and comes into view as the visitor scrolls down the page.
 You can target the LCP image from being lazyloaded using a performance plugin and the filename or a class name in the code.

-9. Use poster attribute for videos
+9. Use the poster attribute for videos

-First compress your LCP video before uploading it, or use a video service – YouTube or Vimeo.
+First, compress your LCP video before uploading it, or use a video service – YouTube or Vimeo.

-Then when you embed the video use the poster attribute, this will display the image and only when it is clicked will the video load.
+Then, when you embed the video, use the poster attribute; this will display the image and only when it is clicked will the video load.

 poster="image"